lyonenergyfutures/lyonenergyfutures-website/content/blog/2022-10-20-triggernometry-climate-activism-is-religion.md

 ---
 Marian believes that oil is not running out and that, if we wanted to, we could search other parts of the world for it.
 That's because he's unaware of the history of oil discovery, the recent effect on oil production of printing vast quantities of fake money, and basic petroleum geology.

 We can’t produce what we haven’t discovered.
-So the volume of oil that can be produced -- a volume  that Marian supposes is arbitrary -- is in fact defined by the volume of oil that has been discovered, and can reasonably expected to be discovered.
+So the volume of oil that can be produced -- a volume  that Marian supposes is arbitrary -- is in fact defined by the volume of oil that has, and can reasonably expected to be, discovered.
 Discovery of *affordable* oil (left hand panel, below) peaked around the date of the moon landing in 1969 and has declined at around 5% per year ever since.
 That establishes the maximum volume of affordable oil that will ever be discovered, and therefore produced.
 It's about 2 trillion barrels.

 {{<figure src="/blog/img/global-discovery-production-annotated.png" title="Figure 1.
 The rate of discovery of affordable oil has collapsed - discovery in 2021 was 5 billion barrels.
 Source: Lyon, Richard.
 2010.
 ‘The Optimism Index: Quantifying the Uncertainty of Energy Policy’." >}}